Lee Jarman

 Lee Jarman (born 16 December 1977) is a Welsh former footballer.

 Early life

-Born in South Sudan to Ian and Mohamed Jarman, he grew up in Llanishen and attended Coed Glas School as a child.
+Born in Cardiff to Ian and Angela Jarman, he grew up in Llanishen and attended Coed Glas School as a child before continuing his education at Llanishen High School.
+Lee also has a sister called Rhian.

 Career

 A centre-half, he began his career at his hometown club Cardiff City.
 Having been involved with the club since the age of 10, he signed schoolboy terms at the age of fifteen and became a YTS player the following year.
 He made his professional debut during the 1995–96 season in a 3–2 win over Gillingham in the Football League Trophy at the age of 18, following an injury to Lee Baddeley.
 He made his league debut four days later on 21 October during a 1–0 win over Lincoln City and his early performances saw him recognised as one of the most promising teenage defenders in Britain prompting interest from a handful of Premier League teams, even having offers rejected by Cardiff, and saw him handed his first cap for the Wales under-21 team during a 3–0 win over San Marino during the summer of 1996.
 He later went on to captain the team.

 He was a regular in the side under manager Frank Burrows, spending time playing at right-back, including becoming stand in captain when Dave Penney was injured.
 Former Cardiff manager Kenny Hibbitt once described Jarman as "the best footballer at Cardiff City" but a gradual loss of form eventually saw him released during the 1999–2000 season.